taimax13/github_exercises/02_branching_basics.md

 Type `ls` to see a list of the contents.
 Do you see the cloned repo?
 What else is in your folder?

 Change directories into the folder for the repository you just cloned.
 Look at the list of all contents using `ls -al`.
 You should see a `.git` folder.
 This is the local git history for the cloned repo.
-You should delete it.
+If you were going to contribute code to the repo you're cloning, you would work with the cloned repo's git history.
+However, in this exercise, you are not contributing code to the cloned repo.
+Instead, you're just copying the code.
+So, you should delete the clone repo's git history.
+Deleting a git history is not something you should do lightly because it deletes the entire history from that folder.
 After deleting it, type `ls -al` to confirm it's gone.

 If you don't delete the cloned repo's git history, you will get a warning message like the following: